 by Chefs Laurie Wolf and Melissa Parks

-Foodies and edibles enthusiasts will enjoy “Herb,” a cookbook so beautifully produced, it would equally at home on the coffee table as is in the kitchen.
+Foodies and edibles enthusiasts will truly enjoy the cannabis cookbook Herb, a cookbook so beautifully produced, it would be equally at home on the coffee table as is in the kitchen.

 Gorgeous full color photography accompanies each and every recipe in the book’s 200 pages.
 The photos make the food look so tempting, they are sure to inspire even the most couch-locked stoner to actually get their butt off the sofa and into the kitchen.